BasedLinux/bsd/doc/manual/source/store/derivation/outputs/content-address.md

 The output spec for an output with a fixed content addresses additionally contains:

 - *hash*, the hash expected from digesting the store object's file system objects.
-  This hash may be of a freely-chosen hash algorithm (that Nix supports)
+  This hash may be of a freely-chosen hash algorithm (that Bsd supports)

 > **Design note**
 >